TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 11/1 Chronicles 11.39.md

 ---

-Zelek the Ammonite, Naharai the Berothite, the armorbearer of Joab the son of Zeruiah,
+Zelek the Ammonite, Naharai the Berothite, the armor bearer of Joab the son of Zeruiah,